apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/browser_devtools.md

 Each element is enclosed in an HTML tag.
 For example `<div>`, `<p>`, and `<span>` are all tags.
 When you add something inside of those tags, like `<p>Hello!</p>` you create an element.
 You can also see elements inside other elements in the **Elements** tab.
 This is called nesting, and it gives the page its structure.

 At the bottom, there's the **JavaScript console**, which is a powerful tool which can be used to manipulate the website.
 If the console is not there, you can press **ESC** to toggle it.
-All of this might look super complicated at first, but don't worry, there's no need to understand everything just yet - we'll walk you through all the important things you need to know.
+All of this might look super complicated at first, but don't worry, there's no need to understand everything yet - we'll walk you through all the important things you need to know.

 ![Console in Chrome DevTools](./images/browser-devtools-console.png)